Texas Department of Criminal Justice

 HR Administrative Support

-The agency's Dispute Resolution Program for employees achieved a 90 percent agreement rate in 209 sessions.
+The agency's Dispute Resolution Program for employees achieved a 97 percent agreement rate in 180 sessions.
 This success rate improved the daily working environment for participating staff.
-The EEO Section revised the EEO complaint and investigation process: The significant changes included development of a new EEO Pre-Hearing Investigation Report and review by EEO reprimanding authorities designated by the executive director.

 Office of the Chief of Staff

-In FY 2006, the Office of the Chief of Staff had oversight of Governmental Affairs, Executive Support, and Media Services.
+In Fiscal Year 2007, the Office of the Chief of Staff had oversight of Governmental Affairs, Executive Support, and Media Services

 Governmental Affairs ensures that all relevant legislation passed by the Texas Legislature is implemented in a timely fashion and coordinates with legislative committees to assist in supplying departmental statistics and resource information for committee members.
 This section also assists in the coordination of special projects and fields inquiries about the agency from legislative and executive offices.